Meningitis - H. influenzae

 Infants and young children can be protected with the Hib vaccine.

 Close contacts in the same household, school, or day care center should be watched for early signs of the disease as soon as the first person is diagnosed.
-All unvaccinated family members and close contacts of this person should begin antibiotic treatment as soon as possible to prevent spread of the infection.
+All unvaccinated family members and close contacts of this person should begin antibiotic treatment as soon as possible to prevent the spread of the infection.
 Ask your provider about antibiotics during the first visit.

 Always use good hygiene habits, such as washing hands before and after changing a diaper, and after using the bathroom.